isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution427.md

 ### Support Level
 Up to 80% for SMEs <br>
-Up to 80% for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Only applicable for licensed cleaning, waste management and pest management companies
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

+### Contact Information
+Gamurai Pte Ltd<br>www.gamuraitech.com<br>Email: veon@gamuraitech.com<br>Tel: +65 9761 9340

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.